skafos/skafossdk/docs/example_usage/env_setup.rst

 **Using Environment Variables**

-Similar to the API Token, you can also set different environment variables for your org name, app name, and model name.
+Similar to the API Token, you can set environment variables for your org name, app name, and model name.

 .. sourcecode:: python